-11. The inventor has therefore been able to be led to his discovery by a quite simple reasoning: if in the place of a proposed quantity, he was able to say,

-"When I employ in the calculation another quantity which is not completely equal to it, there will result some error; but if the difference between the quantities employed is arbitrary, and if I am able to make it as small as I would like, this error will be by no means dangerous; I will even be able to commit many similar errors at the same time without any attendant disadvantage, since I will always remain master of the degree of precision that I would like to give to my results.
-There is still more: it is possible to make these errors mutually compensate and therefore my results become perfectly exact.
+11. The inventor has therefore been able to be led to his discovery by a quite simple reasoning: if in the place of a proposed quantity, he was able to say, I employ in the calculation another quantity which is not completely equal, there will result some error; but if the difference between the quantities employed the one for the other is arbitrary, and if I am able to make it as small as I would like, this error will be by no means dangerous; I will even be able to commit many similar errors at the same time without there following any disadvantage, since I will always remain master of the degree of precision that I would like to give to my results.
+There is still more: it is that it will be able to happen that these errors mutually compensate and that therefore my results become perfectly exact.
 But how operates this compensation, and how in every case?

-"It is what a little reflection will be able to discover to us; in effect," the inventor will be able to say, "let us suppose for an instant that the desired compensation took place, and let us see by what sign it must manifest itself in the result of the calculation.
-Now, what must naturally happen, is that the quantities which occasioned these errors having disappeared, the errors have likewise disappeared, for, the quantities such as MZ and RZ, having by hypothesis been arbitrary values, they must no longer enter into the formulas or results that are not arbitrary, and that, being become exact by supposition, depend uniquely, not on the will of the calculator, but on the nature of the things of which one had proposed to find the relation expressed by these results.
-Therefore the sign that announces that the desired compensation occurs is the absence of the arbitrary quantities that produced these errors, and hence to establish this compensation, requires only the elimination of these arbitrary quantities."
+It is what a little reflection will be able to discover to us; in effect, the inventor will be able to say, let us suppose for an instant that the desired compensation took place, and let us see by what sign it must manifest itself in the result of the calculation.
+Now, what must naturally happen, is that the quantities which occasioned these errors having disappeared, the errors have likewise disappeared, for, the quantities such as MZ and RZ, having by hypothesis been arbitrary values, they must no longer enter into the formulas or results that are not [arbitrary], and that, being become exact by supposition, depend uniquely, not on the will of the calculator, but on the nature of the things of which one had proposed to find the relation expressed by these results.
+Therefore the sign that announces that the desired compensation occurs is the absence of the arbitrary quantities that produced these errors, and hence establishing this compensation, only means eliminating these arbitrary quantities.

-12. To further cement these ideas and give to the principles which are thereby derived the degree of precision and generality that suits them, I will remark that the quantities that we have considered in the above-treated question can be distinguished into two classes; the first class is composed of quantities, which, like MC, MP, PT, and MT, are either given or determined by the conditions of the problem; and the second is composed of quantities, which, like RS, RT', and ST', depend on the arbitrary precision of point R, and such that as the position of this point R approaches the point M, each among them approaches its correspondent in the first class, so that MP, for example, is the limit of RS, which is to say, the fixed term which it continually approaches, or, if we like, its last value; likewise, MT is the limit or last value of RT', and PT that of ST'.
-For the same reason, it is clear that the limits or last values of MZ, RZ, MR, T'T are all 0; finally, it is also clear that the last ratio of RS to MP, that is, the last value of RS/MP is a ratio of unity, in the same way as that of RT' to MT, of ST' to PT, or, in short that of any other quantity to its limit.
+12. To further cement these ideas and give to the principles which are thereby derived the degree of precision and generality that suits them, I will remark that the quantities that we have considered in the treated question can be distinguished into two classes; the first, composed of the quantities, which, like MC, MP, PT, and MT, are either given or determined by the conditions of the problem; and the second, composed of quantities, which, like RS, RT', and ST', dependent on the arbitrary precision of point R, and such that at the same time, that as the position of this point R approaches the point M, each among them approach their correspondent in the first class, so that MP, for example, is the limit of RS, which is to say, the fixed term which it continually approaches, or, if we like, its last value; likewise, MT is the limit or last value of RT', and PT that of ST'; for the same reason, it is clear that the limits or last values of MZ, RZ, MR, T'T are all 0; finally, it is also clear that the last ratio of RS to MP, which is to say, the least value of RS/MP is a ratio of unity, in the same way as that of RT' to MT, of ST' to PT, or, in short that of any other quantity to its limit.

-13. Now let us now imagine then, to extend these remarks to other problems of the same genre, to any system of proposed quantities, and let it be a question of finding the relations which exist among them.^()
+13. Now let us now imagine then, to extend these remarks to other problems of the same genre, to any system of proposed quantities and that it be a question of finding the relations which exist between them.^()